sjnorth/sjnorth.github.io/about.md

 I'm searching for ways to blend them together lucratively.
 I make my present living from writing, but my goal is to eventually make it from web development.
 If you're interested, [click here to see my writing and journalism portfolio](http://samanthanorth.com).

+I've lived abroad for over ten years, in China, Belgium, Qatar and Turkey.
+The constant need to adapt to new cultures and working environments has turned me into a much better problem-solver.
+That helps me a lot when wrangling new stuff in tech.

 Throughout most of 2015 I've been teaching myself web dev basics, including HTML, CSS, Javascript, and WordPress.

 I mainly use free learning resources, e.g. Codeacademy and Free Code Camp, along with the help of various techie friends, in particular the tireless @pkafei.